 Why Ordinances and Policies That Focus on Specific Breeds Don’t Work

 A highly praised article from the Journal of the American Veterinary Medical Association (JAVMA) called “A Community Approach to Dog Bite Prevention” provides important information.
-The multidisciplinary Task Force that wrote this report aimed to create “a well-planned proactive community approach” to address dog bite concerns.
-More recently, in 2014, the AVMA published an article on the role of breed in dog bite prevention which explores the many other factors that may contribute to an individual dog’s level of aggression.
+The multidisciplinary task force that wrote this report aimed to create “a well-planned proactive community approach” to address dog bite concerns.
+The AVMA also published an article on the role of breed in dog bite prevention which explores the many other factors that may contribute to an individual dog’s level of aggression.

 It is important that we examine the issue of dog bites carefully and thoroughly, because, as with many issues, prevention is more complicated than simply focusing on one measure — in this case, on one breed of dog.
 Rather than focusing efforts on specific breeds, it is crucial to examine animal control laws and their enforcement.
 Furthermore, it is important to encourage pet owners to recognize the ways in which they are responsible for public safety and their pet’s behavior.

-As stated in the JAVMA article, “Although this (specific breeds as dangerous) is a common concern, singling out 1 or 2 breeds for control can result in a false sense of accomplishment.
+As stated in the JAVMA article A Community Approach to Dog Bite Prevention: “Although this (specific breeds as dangerous) is a common concern, singling out 1 or 2 breeds for control can result in a false sense of accomplishment.
 Doing so ignores the true scope of the problem and will not result in a responsible approach to protecting a community’s citizens.”